indiesoftby/defold-liveupdate-reszip/README.md

 ### Advanced Usage

-You can to remove an unused manifest from the `resources.zip` file to reduce its size:
+You can remove an unused manifest from the `resources.zip` file to reduce its size:

 ```bash
 7z d -r resources.zip liveupdate.game.dmanifest